 Lift

-- From 21 May - 29 Jun on Tuesdays and Saturdays only
+- 23 May - 27 Jun on Tuesdays, Thursdays and Saturdays

-- From 2 Jul - 22 Sep on Tuesdays, Thursdays, Saturdays and Sundays only
+- 30 Jun - 20 Sep on Tuesdays, Thursdays, Saturdays and Sundays

 Subject to change.

-The Filzmoos Summer Card is available from selected partner accommodations (Hotel Hammerhof, Hotel Hanneshof and Hotel Unterhof).
-It is given to you on arrival at your hotel and includes:
+The Filzmoos Summer Card is available from selected partner accommodations (Hotel Hammerhof, Hotel Hanneshof, Hotel Bischofsmütze and Hotel Unterhof).
+It is given to you on arrival at your hotel.

 - Free travel on the Fidibus (according to timetable)